 The devil has been a subject of intense interest for thousands of years.
-He has been pictured as a ghost, a bogeyman, and a spook.
-Or as a “devilishly” handsome man in a red suit, with horns and a pitchfork.
-He has even been portrayed as the nebulous “epitome of all evil.”
-Or the cause of everything bad that people do.
+He has been pictured as a ghost, a bogeyman, or as a “devilishly” handsome man in a red suit, with horns and a pitchfork.
+He has even been portrayed as the “epitome of all evil,” or the cause of everything bad that people do.
 Most are probably familiar with the expression “the devil made me do it.”
 While these ideas are common, they are all wrong!
-Even when merged together, they terribly misrepresent this great fallen spirit!
+They terribly misrepresent this powerful spirit!

 Few know the truth about who and what the devil is.
 This booklet will strip away the mystery, confusion, ignorance, myth, superstition and misconceptions shrouding the truth about his identity and origin.

 One can scarcely turn around without hearing and seeing references to the devil or demons.
 Pause for a moment and think about how often this happens.

 Turn on the television.
 Go to the movies.
 Visit a bookstore.
 How often is the subject of the devil, demons, angels or the spirit world in general spoken or written about?
 Whole television series are dedicated to these subjects, with more appearing all the time.
 Movies and books have focused on the devil for many years.
 But now they come more often—and are more odd, bizarre, macabre and frightening than ever before!

 Consider the “Harry Potter” phenomenon.
 Some authors write almost exclusively about the spirit world, often mixing a false understanding of prophecy into the plot line—and legions of fans purchase their every book.